a great selection of shopping choices await in Bantry

 Choose from a variety of supermakerts in Bantry including SuperValu Supermarket, Lidl, Centra and Mace.

-Larger supermarkets include SuperValu, located in Harbour View and Lidl supermarket located on Glengarriff Road.
+Larger supermarkets include SuperValu, located in Harbour View and Lidl supermarket located in Newtown, Glengarriff Road in the direction of Glengarriff.

 Smaller convieniance stores in the centre of town include Mace on Main Street and Centra on Chapel Street, near St. Finbarr’s Church.